garyfleming/feature-toggling-talk/feature-toggles.md

 @garyfleming

-^ Often, when I start working with a new client, I ask people the same question.
-It's one that I find gets us quickly to some interesting areas to improve.

 ---

+[.build-lists: true]

 # TL;DR

 * Deployment is painful,
 * Feature Toggles are simple but powerful,
-* Some cats,
-* No Fable.
+* No fable,
+* Some cat pics.

 ---

 # Where Does it Hurt?

 ^ TODO toothache pic?

+^ Often, when I start working with a new client, I ask people the same question.
+It's one that I find gets us quickly to some interesting areas to improve.

 ^ Now, I might formulate it slightly different, but the aim is to genuinely try to find things that people hate dealing with.
 The answers I get with alarming frequency all have something in common.